 Just like us, guinea pigs have personal tastes, and they might love some foods more than others.
 Pay attention to their preferences and adjust their diet accordingly, find out what your pet guinea pigs love to eat.
 Keeping them engaged and satisfied with their meals will contribute to their overall happiness and well being.

 Fresh, clean water

 Along with a well-balanced diet, pet guinea pigs need constant access to fresh, clean water.
 A water bottle with a sipper tube is the best option, as it prevents contamination and ensures your pet always has enough water.
 Don’t buy a cheap bottle however, from experience cheap bottles leak and will mean you need to change your guineas bedding more often than needed.
 We recommend the Vanin Top Fill Bottle, no drip, easy to clean and holds a lot of water.
-This is an affiliate link and we may earn commission from it.

 Monitoring water intake